Spikor is the one figure from 1985 that I have no memory of ever being aware of as a kid. I don’t know why that is, but I just draw a total blank.

 Further evolution on the design is evident in Spikor’s first minicomic appearance, Spikor Strikes.
 You can see that other than losing his tail and shortening the character’s snout, Spikor (in this comic) is a recolored version of Roger Sweet’s original concept art.
 You can see that especially in the specific shape of his central chest piece and collar and in his mace weapon.

-Interestingly Spikor holds his trident weapon, which he also did in some versions of the Filmation cartoon.
+Interestingly Spikor holds his trident weapon, which he also did at times in the Filmation cartoon.
 On the toy, the trident is a part of his hand, like a pirate’s hook.
 It’s not totally clear what the original intention was from Roger Sweet’s artwork.
 It looks like a part of his arm, but it could have been something he was holding, with some kind of hand guard design blocking the view of Spikor’s left hand.
 If that wasn’t the case, then perhaps the source material was misinterpreted.

 Spikor was trademarked on September 10, 1984.
 The final toy design has a less prominent design on the front of the chest piece.
 Because of the way it’s designed, his torso spikes look like armor and not a part of his actual body.
 But his head is the same color and has the same kinds of spikes. so it’s difficult to suss out what’s going on there.
 Spikor was given a much spikier mace, and his trident was fused to his straightened left arm, to allow for its telescoping action feature.